 Best student laptop: We compare the best student laptop options based on budgets and the requirements of your university or college course.

-Is your laptop a bit worse for wear after slogging through the pre-Christmas coursework deadlines?
-If you’re looking for a replacement so you can enter the new year with a new super-charged ultrabook, then this Best Student laptop list should come in handy.
+Is your laptop a bit worse for wear after slogging through those first term coursework deadlines?
+If you’re looking for a replacement so you can kick start the new year with a new super-charged ultrabook, then this Best Student laptop list is for you.

 It’s not as simple as picking out the very best student laptop though.
 Each device suits different needs.
 A design student would be better off spending a little more on a convertible with a stylus and discrete graphics card (dGPU), for example, while someone studying mathematics or literature – or anyone who just needs to bash out essays, with maybe the odd Netflix session – won’t need a computer quite as powerful.

 There’s plenty of recently released ultrabooks including Apple’s new MacBook Air and the incredibly light LG Gram.
 Then there’s the new Razer Blade Stealth 2019, a lightweight gaming laptop promising power and portability.
 Recently, Samsung and LG have announced that they’ll expanding their Notebook 9 Pen and Gram line-ups, bringing more convertible laptop-tablet devices to market.
 Both of these will work with styluses too, which means art and design students needing something to sketch, paint and take notes on will be spoiled for choice.
 Later this year, we should also start to see more laptops with Intel’s Whiskey Lake and Amber Lake CPUs, too.

 Can’t wait that long?
 No problem, as there’s still plenty of alternative ultrabooks here that can handle the vigorous student life.
 Below you’ll find our definitive list of the best student laptop across different budgets and needs.

 Laptops for writing essays, reports (and Netflix binges)